acquia/pipelines-examples/README.md

 * [Download ZIP](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial801.zip)

-This tutorial is deprecated, since PhantomJS is no longer actively supported.
+This tutorial is deprecated, since PhantomJS and Lightning are no longer actively supported.

 The purpose of the 801 tutorial is to demonstrate the ability of Pipelines to support JavaScript testing.